 We get given paintings, tchotchkes, cute inspirational signs, dolls, stuffed animals and shelves and shelves of little ceramic animals.
 Never, ever tell anyone you like dolphins or cairn terriers unless you want to wake up one day to the shocking realization that your house boasts approximately 45 cute animals per square foot.

 Say thank you and you’re done

 Remember that when someone gives you a thing, they give it with love, but the love is distinct from the thing.
 You can let the thing go and keep the love.
 In fact, your only “must do” is to thank them.
 Once you’ve done that, the gift is yours, to keep or let go depending on whether you love it or not.

-Here’s a timely gift from me to you.
-Here’s your very own guilt free gift pass, officially giving you full permission to deal with the season’s gifts as you choose without a scrap of guilt!
+Here’s a gift from me to you.
+Your very own guilt free gift pass, officially giving you full permission to deal with any and all gifts as you choose without a scrap of guilt!

 READ MORE >>> What to do with sentimental clutter